milvus-io/milvus/cpp/README.md

 Milvus was developed by ZILLIZ, a tech startup that intends to reinvent data science, with the purpose of providing enterprises with efficient and scalable similarity search and analysis of feature vectors and unstructured data.

-Milvus provides stable Python, C++ and Java API.
+Milvus provides stable Python, C++ and Java APIs.

-Keep up-to-date with newest releases and latest updates by reading [Releases](https://www.milvus-io/docs/master/releases).
+Keep up-to-date with newest releases and latest updates by reading Milvus [release notes](https://milvus.io/docs/en/Releases/v0.4.0/).

 - GPU-accelerated search engine